Meta-RangeSeg: LiDAR Sequence Semantic Segmentation Using Multiple Feature Aggregation: Meta-RangeSeg for LiDAR Semantic Segmentation

 \subsection{Overview}

-In this paper, we aim to predicting the semantic labels from the consecutive LiDAR sequences.
-Unlike the conventional approaches transforming the sequential point cloud into global coordinates~\cite{shi2020spsequencenet, zhu2021cylindrical}, we suggest a novel Meta-RangeSeg approach to efficiently process multiple scans in range view for the subsequent feature extraction.
+In this paper, we aim to predict the semantic labels from the consecutive LiDAR sequences.
+Unlike the conventional approaches transforming the sequential point cloud into global coordinates~\cite{shi2020spsequencenet, zhu2021cylindrical} in 3D space, we suggest a novel approach named Meta-RangeSeg to efficiently process multiple scans in range view for the subsequent feature extraction.

 As shown in Fig.~\ref{fig:second}, our proposed network takes advantage of the range residual image with nine channels built from the current scan and previous ones.
-Then, the meta feature is extracted by a Meta-Kernel block, and the multi-scale feature is obtained via a U-Net network.
-Finally, we obtain the final labels for raw data by post-processing the aggregated features.
-To facilitate the effective semantic segmentation, we train the proposed neural network by the loss function $\mathcal{L}$ with three different terms as follows:
+Then, the meta features are extracted by a Meta-Kernel block, and the multi-scale features are obtained via a U-Net network.
+Finally, we get the semantic labels for raw data by post-processing the aggregated features.
+In the following, we will give the detailed description of range residual image and our network architecture.